Liverpool boss Brendan Rodgers can see Steven Gerrard playing as a centre-back in the future.

 Gerrard has gone on to win several honours with Liverpool, including the Champions League and FA Cup, but Rodgers believes the midfielder can prolong his career by moving into a deeper role.

-"How he passes the ball is as god as anyone in the world, short and long, so it's a possibility that he could go on."
+"How he passes the ball is as good as anyone in the world, short and long, so it's a possibility that he could go on."

-Liverpool face Hull on Sunday, with Rodgers confident of picking up a win at the KC Stadium, despite being impressed with Steve Bruce's Tigers.
+Liverpool face Hull on Sunday, with Rodgers confident of picking up a win at the KC Stadium, despite being impressed with Steve Bruce's side.